LassiHeikkila/ComputerSecurityProject2022/README.md

 Hanna Gustafsson and Hanna Kvist have written a Master's thesis paper containing information about the device:
 [thesis paper](https://www.diva-portal.org/smash/get/diva2:1679623/FULLTEXT01.pdf)

+Youtube video by `stacksmashing` which was used as a guide on getting started with `Ghidra`: [Reverse engineering with #Ghidra: Breaking an embedded firmware encryption scheme](https://youtu.be/4urMITJKQQs)

+Website by `DrmnSamoLiu` explaining how to decrypt the `config` partition (also contains a lot more information about reverse engineering the C200): [link](https://drmnsamoliu.github.io/userconfig.html)

 ### Used tools
 - [`minicom`](https://linux.die.net/man/1/minicom)